 How to Stay Safe

-Nothing will ruin your trip faster than getting ill, so you need to take steps to prevent this.
+Nothing will ruin your trip faster than getting sick, so you need to take steps to prevent this.
 Make sure you get all the necessary vaccinations before your trip, and that you’re using insect repellents and deterrents often.
 You should also pick up any kind of medication you might need well before you head out on your trip.
 Good travel insurance will also come in handy.

 Malaria tablets can be requested from a doctor, and you can stock up on things like aspirin and ibuprofen from local stores.
 Even the most common medication can be hard to obtain in many places in Africa, so come prepared!